fabianono/Stock_Data_Injestion/README.md

 In this demo project:
 1. Data is obtained via a GET request from the TIME_SERIES_INTRADAY api which can be found [here](https://www.alphavantage.co/documentation/).
 Data is obtained via batch request.
-2. The script is scheduled by *airflow* to run an hour after the stock market closes, which is 8am where I am residing.
+2. The script is scheduled by *airflow* to run a few hours after the stock market closes.
+This allows the API some time for the data to be loaded.
 Will injest the data at 30 mins interval.
 3. Data in transformed and then uploaded to a GCS bucket via spark.
 4. The next script then runs through *airflow* which uploads the day's data from the GCS bucket to BigQuery using Google's dataproc spark.
 5. Looker studio is used to extract data and provide some data visualization.